ujjwal404/CurrencyDetectionForVisuallyImpaired/README.md

 # Currency Detection for Visually Impaired 👨‍🦯
 This repo contains code for the CNN model that can be deployed on a RaspberryPi and used for currency detection.
 [Here](https://youtube.com/shorts/U-Lis5e01yQ?feature=share)'s a demo video of final result.

+IEEE citation can be found [here](https://ieeexplore.ieee.org/document/10458734).

 # Directory details:
 - `build_dataset.py` : Crops all the images into a defined size and splits the dataset into test,train and validation.